pimoroni/inky/README.md

 # Installation

-The Python pip package is named einky, install with:
+The Python pip package is named inky, install with:

 ```
-sudo pip install einky
+sudo pip install inky
 ```

 # Usage